When does a relationship become common-law?

 Q: My dad is in his 70s and has mentioned moving in with his new girlfriend.
 Should we be concerned about protecting his assets if the relationship gains common-law status?

-VP, BUSINESS SUCCESSION ADVISOR, TAX AND ESTATE PLANNER, TD WEALTH
+DIRECTOR, TAX AND ESTATE PLANNING, TD WEALTH

 If this all sounds alarming, well, I think it should.
 Without proper planning, various federal and provincial laws might determine what your father could owe to his girlfriend and, depending on the province, whether she might have a legal claim on his assets.